Travel guide

 Can I install a travel eSIM directly on my Apple Watch?

-No. The Apple Watch only supports eSIMs provisioned by your iPhone's carrier through the One Number system.
-Travel eSIMs are installed on the iPhone, and the watch uses that connection when near the phone.
+No. The Apple Watch only accepts eSIMs provisioned by your iPhone's carrier through the One Number system.
+Travel eSIMs are installed on the iPhone, and the watch leverages that connection when it's near the phone, via Bluetooth, WiFi, or hotspot.

 Does the Apple Watch work without the iPhone abroad?

-Which Apple Watch models have an eSIM?
+Which Apple Watch models have eSIM?

-Does the iPhone's hotspot drain more battery?
+Does the iPhone hotspot consume more battery?

 Conclusion